camunda/camunda-docs-manual/content/installation/standalone-webapplication.md

 Once you downloaded the `camunda-webapp-SERVER-standalone-VERSION.war` file you must deploy it to your application server.<br>
-**Note:** Make sure to use a vanilla distribution of your application server, not an application server downloaded from camunda.<br>
+**Note:** Make sure to use a vanilla distribution of your application server, not an application server downloaded from Camunda.<br>
 The exact deployment procedure for web applications depends on your application server.
 In case you aren't sure how to install the application, please refer to your application server documentation.

-The default context path for the camunda web application is `/camunda`.<br>
+The default context path for the Camunda web application is `/camunda`.<br>
-**Note:** If you install the camunda standalone web application on Apache Tomcat by dropping it in the `webapps` folder, Tomcat will assign the filename of the war file as the context path.
+**Note:** If you install the Camunda standalone web application on Apache Tomcat by dropping it in the `webapps` folder, Tomcat will assign the filename of the war file as the context path.
 If you want the context path to be `/camunda`, rename the war file to `camunda.war`.

-Given that your application is binding to localhost, is running on port 8080 and the context path is `/camunda`, you can then access the camunda standalone web application by using the following url:
+Given that your application is binding to localhost, is running on port 8080 and the context path is `/camunda`, you can then access the Camunda standalone web application by using the following url:

 [http://localhost:8080/camunda/](http://localhost:8080/camunda/)